UoB-COMSM0166/2025-group-23/README.md

 # 3. Requirements

+### Requirement Engineering

+Requirements Engineering (RE) serves as a structured communication framework to capture and prioritize client requirements during the initial phases of the Software Development Life Cycle (SDLC) (Rasheed et al., 2021, pp. 1–2).
+This process is especially critical in game development: a postmortem review by Petrillo (2009, pp. 18–20) reveals that 75% of examined game projects suffered primarily from ambiguous or overly ambitious project scopes and unchecked feature expansion.

 ### Ideation Process

 At the start of our ideation phase, we initially began with 12 different games.
 Our goal was to create a game that called back to classic games in the past but bringing another level of fun, freshness and challenges.
 Therefore, before finalising a game to develop, it was important for each member in the group to bring together 2 already existing games each, with their added twist to them.
 In our meeting, we discussed potential development challenges we, as developers, could face during production for each games that we liked.
 Some of the games we considered include Doodle Jump, Cat vs Dog, Bounce, and Flappy Bird.
 A summary of our game ideas with their brief description from Week1 are documented using [google docs](https://github.com/user-attachments/files/20144452/Week.1.-.games.briefs.docx).